CDRT/docs/dash/dash_top.md

 **Note**: DashConfig, an AMD tool, is packaged with AMC and can be used for configuration.
 Refer the release notes of DASH Config tool or see [Provisioning tools for DASH standalone systems](https://community.amd.com/t5/amd-manageability-community-tkb/provisioning-tools-for-dash-standalone-systems/ta-p/420927)

 Two different DashConfig tools are available: DashConfig for Broadcom and DashConfigRT for Realtek.
-Most all Lenovo systems will require the DASHConfigRT tool.
+All Lenovo systems will require the DASHConfigRT tool.

 ## DASH setup

 ### Enable DASH in BIOS

+It is recommended to check that the most recent BIOS has been applied to the system.
 The most recent system BIOS can be found at [https://pcsupport.lenovo.com/](https://pcsupport.lenovo.com/).

- 1. First boot into system BIOS and locate DASH Configuration under Security.
+ 1. First boot into system BIOS and locate **DASH Configuration** under Security.

     ![BIOS - DASH Configuration](../img/dash/4-dash.jpg)

-2. DASH Configuration - Set DASH to Enabled
+2. **DASH Configuration** - Set DASH to Enabled

     ![DASH Support setting](../img/dash/5-dash.jpg)

- 3. RealTek LAN Controller - Reset the DASH Credentials under RealManage Setup.
+ 3. **RealTek LAN Controller** - Reset the DASH Credentials under RealManage Setup.
 These credentials are used for Digest Authentication of the management service to the client.
-Refer to manufacturer documentation for default credentials.
-It is recommended to change the default credentials.
+You may need to scroll down to see **Realtek Manage Setup**.

-**NOTE:** You may need to scroll down to see Realtek Manage Setup
+  **Note** The default credentials are Administrator/Realtek. *Both* username and password are case sensitive.

    ![RealManage Setup](../img/dash/6-dash.png)